5 Learning Items From Intensified Coaching Sessions: January 2020

 2. Coaching Is Fun!

 As a problem solver and people’s person, I love the variety of challenge each client brings.
-From being stuck in a rut in depression, being overwhelmed, not knowing how to scale, not knowing what to focus on, how to focus, being in a crisis etc etc etc. Each situation requires careful attention and problem solving, and it gives me great joy when clients write back the day after, their reflections of impact of just one session!
-How about impacts after a quarter, six months or a year?
+From being stuck in a rut of depression, being overwhelmed, not knowing how to scale, not knowing what to focus on, how to focus, being in a crisis, amongst other things.
+Each situation requires careful attention and problem solving, and it gives me great joy when clients write back the day after, their reflections of impact of just one session!
+How about the impacts after a quarter, six months or a year?
 For me there is no better joy in life, other than becoming a means of change and betterment for the life of another being.

 3. Coaching is Not A Luxury, Including The Coach Himself